mdulansk/Power-Outage-Machine-Learning/README.md

     </table></body>
 </div>

-The Format of the Variable can then be seen here:
+A sample of the response variable can be seen here:

 <div style ="width: 480 px; overflow-x: auto;">
     <html><body><table class="dataframe">